-PLEASE NOTE: The opportunity to publish is a membership benefit and potential editors, authors, practitioners and contributing authors must be or agree to become, individual, professional members of InSEA.
-If a manuscript is accepted for publication, the authors must be, or agree to become, InSEA members.
+PLEASE NOTE: The opportunity to publish is a membership benefit and InSEA does not charge an Article Processing Fee.
+However, potential editors, authors, practitioners should note that if a manuscript is accepted for publication, the authors must be, or agree to become, InSEA members.

 Best regards from the IMAG Quartet::

 Gabriella Pataky, Jonathan Silverman, Maho Sato and Viola Rekvenyi